top of page

 Practicing Core Engagement: Hugging Your Baby

-Here's how to practice core engagement and bringing your spine into a more neutral alignment:
+Here's how to practice core engagement and bring your spine into a more neutral alignment:

 Many pregnant women find this practice helps them regain balance as their center of gravity shifts forward.
 It also supports the spine and reduces strain on the lower back.